 Lupine ELISA kit is designed for analysing quantitative amounts of lupine (lupin and lupinus) in food (such as sausage, ketchup, potato products, juices and bakery products).
 This assay has a minimum analytical sensitivity limit of 0.2 ppm.

-The minimum detection sensitivity level of lupine (lupinus) derivatives using this lupine ELISA kit was 0.2 ppm.
-The standard assay range for this kit is 2.0 – 30.0 ppm.
+The minimum detection sensitivity level of lupin and lupinus derivatives current current lupine ELISA kit was 0.2 ppm.
+The standard range for this assay is 2.0 – 30.0 ppm.

 - Quantitative sandwich ELISA for the determination of lupine (Lupinus spp.) in foods.
 J Agric Food Chem.
 (2005) 53 (15): 5866-71.
 Holden L., et al.